philipturner/molecular-renderer/Documentation/Tests/tests-low-atom-count.md

 ## Propargyl Alcohol Tripod

+Delete `main.swift`.
 Copy the four Swift files from this [GitHub Gist](https://gist.github.com/philipturner/5bd74838b1018ae68d23110622407a42) into "Sources/Workspace".
 Click <b>Download ZIP</b> on the GitHub Gist website, extract the files, and drag them into the source folder.

 Compile a Ge-substituted adamantane cage, and use this base to procedurally grow the legs.
 The orientations of the linkers have been modified, with feedback from earlier minimization attempts, to accelerate convergence of the minimization.
 The tripod's Ge apex connects to a carbon dimer feedstock, capped with a free radical.
 The entire molecule has an odd number of electrons.